 Due to the spray and wetting of water on the interior of windows, only ambiguous shadow of the water jet was observed.
-A clear surface motion is required in order to obtain accurate velocity measurement.
+A clear surface motion was required in order to obtain accurate velocity measurement.
 Therefore, only qualitative diagnostics was made on the water jet.
 The field of view of each Viewport is ~ 50 mm.
-The diameter of the jet is measured by overlaying a grid of referenced field of view onto the images.
-The time lapse of each frame is read from the camera frame rates.
-The trajectory of the jet between several frames can then be measured and the velocity of the jet surface motion is estimated.
+The traveled distance and diameter of the water jet flow was measured by overlaying a grid of referenced field of view onto the images.
+The time lapse of each frame was read from the camera frame rates.
+So, the velocity of jet flow was able to be estimated.
 These measurements of the water jet tests were done at ORNL.
 The observations led us to select the design of the final nozzle for the subsequent jet runs.
-It was fabricated from Titanium and the assembly was anodized for electrical insulation.